clowder-framework/generator/README.md

 ```
 2. simple_extractor.py

 This is code that wraps user code to run within Clowder.
-The Dockerfile adds this file and runs it as the CMD.
+The Dockerfile adds this file to the Docker container and executes this file when the Docker container is run.

 ## Dependencies
 In order to create a simple extractor using the clowder/generator, two files are needed: